CigarProject/Cigar/README.md

+Cigar is back and better than ever!
+M-Byte has made me (MastaCoder) an admin of the repo, I'll be keeping this server up to date and trying to do my best and keep it up!

 # Cigar
 A fully functional open source Agar.io server implementation, written in Node.js.
 Cigar is based on the same code as Ogar, but introduces features that can only be used with unofficial clients.